SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

    #.
 Arguments with the :ref:`inalloca <attr_inalloca>` attribute are
       forwarded in place.

-   Both markers imply that the callee does not access allocas from the caller.
+   Both markers imply that the callee does not access allocas or varargs from the caller.
+Calls marked ``musttail`` must obey the following additional
-   The ``tail`` marker additionally implies that the callee does not access varargs from the caller, while ``musttail`` implies that varargs from the caller are passed to the callee.
-Calls marked ``musttail`` must obey the following additional  rules:
+   rules:

    - The call must immediately precede a :ref:`ret <i_ret>` instruction, or a pointer bitcast followed by a ret instruction.